East Timor Travel Advice, Embassies & Tourist Offices

 Roads are generally in poor condition and accidents, particularly involving motorbikes and scooters, are common.

-Main routes are often single-track mountain roads, which can deteriorate quickly and become impassable, particularly during the rainy season in November to April.
+Main routes are often single-track mountain roads, which can deteriorate quickly and become impassable, particularly during the rainy season from November to April.

 Outside Dili, travel in convoy whenever possible because of the lack of emergency services, poor road conditions and cars driving without lights at night.